Uzbekistan

 Capital: Tashkent

-System of Government: Republic; Cabinet of Ministers - The Government of the Republic of Uzbekistan is the executive power body of the Republic of Uzbekistan, ensuring guidance over effective functioning of the economy, social and cultural development, execution of the laws, and other decisions of Oliy Majlis, as well as decrees and resolutions issued by the President of the Republic of Uzbekistan.
+System of Government: Republic; Cabinet of Ministers: The government of the Republic of Uzbekistan is the executive power body of the Republic of Uzbekistan, ensuring guidance on effective functioning of the economy, social and cultural development, execution of the laws, and other decisions of the Oliy Majlis, as well as decrees and resolutions issued by the President of the Republic of Uzbekistan.

 Parliament: The Oliy Majlis of the Republic of Uzbekistan consisting of two chambers - the Legislative Chamber (the lower chamber) and the Senate (the upper chamber).

-Cabinet of Ministers: The Cabinet of Ministers in its activity is guided by principles collective leadership, democracy and legality, accounting of interests of all nations and nationalities inhabiting the Republic of Uzbekistan.
-The Cabinet of Ministers shall issue resolutions and ordinances in accordance with the current legislation.
-This shall be binding on all bodies of administration, enterprises, institutions, organizations, officials and citizens throughout the Republic of Uzbekistan.
+3. Issues resolutions and ordinances in accordance with the current legislation.
+This shall be binding on all bodies of administration, enterprises, institutions, organisations, officials and citizens throughout the Republic of Uzbekistan.

 Source: IUCP-T